huggingface/hub-docs/docs/hub/spaces-sdks-docker-argilla.md

 <Tip>
-You'll see the login screen where you need to use either argilla or team with the default passwords (`1234`) or the ones you've set up using secrets.
-If you get a `500` error when introducing the credentials, make sure you have correctly introduce the password.
+You'll see the login screen where you need to use either argilla or team with the default passwords (1234).
+Remember you can change the passwords using secret variables.
+If you get a 500 error when introducing the credentials, make sure you have correctly introduce the password.
 </Tip>

-If this is working, you are ready to start using the Argilla Python client from a Python IDE such as Colab, Jupyter, or VS Code, to upload your own datasets.
+If everything went well, you are ready to use the Argilla Python client from an IDE such as Colab, Jupyter, or VS Code.

+If you want to a quick step-by-step example, keep reading.
+If you want an end-to-end tutorial, go to this [tutorial and use Colab or Jupyter](https://docs.argilla.io/en/latest/tutorials/notebooks/training-textclassification-setfit-fewshot.html).

-Let's see how to create our first dataset for labelling.
-From this point on, you can also follow this end-to-end [tutorial with Colab or downloading the Jupyter Notebook](https://docs.argilla.io/en/latest/tutorials/notebooks/training-textclassification-setfit-fewshot.html).
+Let's create our first dataset for labelling!

 First we need to pip install `datasets` and `argilla` on Colab or your local machine: